-- Within 10m of a watercourse - Within 50m of a spring, borehole, well or reservoir - Within 250m of a borehole used to supply water for producing domestic food without prior agreement from the Environment Agency (EA) - In a groundwater source protection zone 1 or 2 - In areas liable to flooding or influenced by a high water table - On historic or archaeological features, areas of wildlife value identified on the Farm Environmental Record (FER), the Environmental Information Map, or Historic Environment Farm Environment Record (HEFER). - You must obtain the necessary consents and waste exemption from the Environment Agency (EA).
+- Within 10m of a watercourse - Within 50m of a spring, borehole, well or reservoir - Within 250m of a borehole used to supply water for producing domestic food without prior agreement from the Environment Agency (EA) - In a groundwater source protection zone 1 or 2 - In areas liable to flooding or influenced by a high water table.
+This may be checked using Magic Maps magic.defra.gov.uk/ magicmap.aspx - On historic or archaeological features, areas of wildlife value identified on the Farm Environmental Record (FER), the Environmental Information Map, or Historic Environment Farm Environment Record (HEFER) - You must obtain the necessary consents and waste exemption from the Environment Agency (EA).
 This can be done after you apply for a STEPS grant but must be submitted before your grant is approved - The washdown pad should not be used as a general washdown and cleaning area for other farm equipment.
 Oil and grease washed into the treatment apparatus may lead to damage or inefficient function.